ethereumclassic/ethereumclassic.github.io/content/blog/2024-06-04-correcting-the-coinbase-article-about-ethereum-classic/index.md

 We assume that Coinbase does not want to mention by name or brand the DApps that are built on ETC, so we just expanded on this section the list of types of applications built on ETC. We included NFTs, Decentralized Autonomous Organizations (DAOs), decentralized exchanges, stablecoins, domain name services, games, and inscriptions, which are all currently in operation in ETC.

-### What challenges or criticisms has Ethereum Classic faced, and how has it addressed them?
+### Section: What challenges or criticisms has Ethereum Classic faced, and how has it addressed them?

 **Coinbase Statement:**